Izzy2024/FinalPgm3up/PHASE2_STATUS.md

 # Phase 2 - Database & Testing Setup - Status Report

 ## 📋 Summary
-Phase 2 has been initialized and configured.
-All infrastructure for database setup and testing is now in place.
-The project is ready for database connection testing and test execution.
+Phase 2 has been successfully completed.
+All infrastructure for database setup, testing, and project launching is now in place and verified to be working.

 ## ✅ Completed Tasks